top of page

 Understanding the Participant’s sweet spot is the difference between frustration and flourishing.
 Here’s what it looks like in practice:

-Open-Office Environments or Shared Spaces These setups provide the casual, low-pressure interactions that Participants crave.
+• Open-Office Environments / Shared Spaces - These setups provide the casual, low-pressure interactions that Participants crave.
 They like being able to pop in and out of conversations, ask quick questions, or just be around the action without being the center of it.

-A Job That Feels Shared Think of a stage crew member, not the actor under the spotlight.
-A Participant loves having a job to do—one that’s their own—but not in isolation.
+• A Job That Feels Shared Think of a stage crew member, not the actor under the spotlight.
+A Participant loves having a job to do but not in isolation.
 They want to feel like their work contributes meaningfully to a larger, collective effort.

 What Not to Do